animator/learn-python/contrib/ds-algorithms/regression.md

 ### Description
 Lasso Regression or L1 regularization is similar to Ridge Regression and can lead to sparse models.
 Regularization is a statistical technique used to minimize errors caused by overfitting on training data.

-### Use Case
-Used when feature selection and sparsity is desired.

 ### Code Sample
 ```python
 from sklearn.linear_model import Lasso